naphteine/top10/README.md

 # Top Ten App

-This is a web app developed using Next.js, Tailwind and OpenAI, that generates a top ten list using OpenAI, on the topic user provided.
+This is a web app developed using Next.js, Tailwind and OpenAI, that generates a top ten list on the topic user provided.

 # Getting Started